JuliaDiff/ChainRulesCore.jl/notes.md

 Consider a function `f(x::AbstractArray) -> y::AbstractArray`.
 Lets assume that there's just one method, so we can be sure that a generic fallback will be hit, regardless the concrete type of the argument.

 The intuition behind the recipe is to find a function which is equivalent to `f`, whose rules we know how to write safely.
-If we can find such a function, AD-ing it will clearly give the correct answer -- the following lays out an approach to doing this.
+If we can find such a function, AD-ing it will clearly give the correct answer (the same as running AD on `f` itself) -- the following lays out an approach to doing this.

 The recipe is:
 1. Map `x` to an `Array`, `x_dense`, using `getindex`.
 Call this operation `destructure` (it's essentially `collect`).